 in England with Professor Peter Clarricoats (University of London, Queen

-In 2000, he led an initiative for a national System-on-Chip Research Network
+Mary College) and as a research fellow (University of Surrey).
+Career In 2000, he led an initiative for a national System-on-Chip Research Network

 involving 33 universities that is funded by the Canada Foundation for Innovation